 By using the number of people with an incidental diagnosis and the total number of people in each study, we determined the overall proportion estimates and their confidence intervals (95% CI).
 Every confidence interval was calculated by using the exact method for binomial proportions(19),(20) and the overall proportion was estimated with the Freeman-Turkey double arcsine transformation to stabilize the variances(21).
 We chose the Freeman-Turkey double arcsine as the main analyses method over others, because it depicts the weights for individual studies and it seems to perform similar to other methods when the proportions are not consistently close to 0 or 1(22).
 The random-effects model was performed with the Dersimonian and Laird method (23).
 Since we estimated that we could encounter studies with proportions close to 0 or 1, a sensitivity analysis was conducted by using generalized linear mixed models (22).
 In such scenarios, this meta-analysis model seems to perform better than other (e.g. less biased estimates)(22).

 Heterogeneity across studies was assessed with the I2 statistic and visually(24).
 We considered that I2 < 25% reflected low inconsistency and I2 > 75% reflected high inconsistency.
 In terms of subgroups analyses, predefined comparisons based on age, sex, and tumor size were planned: > 45 years vs. ≤ 45 years, female vs. male, and tumor size > 10mm vs. tumor size ≤ 10mm.
 Other post-hoc subgroup analyses were additionally executed and they include studies performed in the United States vs. studies performed outside the United States and population-based studies vs. non-population-based studies.
-The statistical program STATA v15 was employed to perform all types of analyses and forest plots.
-Coding scripts and excel files with the extracted data are available online(11)(23).
+The statistical program R Studio was employed to perform all types of analyses and forest plots.
+Coding scripts, excel files with the extracted data, and figures are available online(11).

 Results

 Figure 1 describes the results of our search.
-We included 17 studies, conducted between 1991 and 2015, enrolling 4470 patients with thyroid cancer, age ranged from 18 to 89 years old, most were female (76%) with papillary thyroid cancer (89%) and papillary microcarcinoma (26%).
-Of 17 studies, 1 was cross-sectional(25) and 16 were cohort studies(8–10, 26–38), mostly performed in the United States (8, 9, 26, 27, 36–38) and Italy(28–32) (Table 1).
-Overall, in cohort studies, risk of bias seems to be low (11) to moderate (5), and low in the cross-sectional study (Table 2).
+We included 17 studies, conducted between 1991 and 2015, enrolling 4470 patients with thyroid cancer.
+Their age ranged from 18 to 89 years old, and most were female (76%) with papillary thyroid cancer (89%).
+Around 24% of all patients with thyroid cancer had papillary microcarcinoma.
+Of 17 studies, 1 was cross-sectional(25) and 16 were cohort studies(8–10, 26–38), mostly performed in the United States (8, 9, 26, 27, 36–38) and Italy(28–32) (Table A1).
+Overall, in cohort studies, risk of bias seems to be low (11) to moderate (5), and low in the cross-sectional study (Table A2).

-The overall proportion of people whose thyroid cancer was found incidentally is 50% [95% confidence interval (CI): 41-59%, heterogeneity (I2): 97%] (Appendix).
-When the total incidental diagnosis data was further analyzed by country, six out of the seven countries have proportions above 40%, whereas the lowest number is seen in Canada with 17% (95%CI 11-23%, I2 95.79%) (Figure 2).
+The overall proportion of people whose thyroid cancer was found incidentally is 50% [95% confidence interval (CI): 41-59%, heterogeneity (I2): 97%] (Figure 4).
+When the total incidental diagnosis data was further analyzed by country, the lowest proportion of incidental thyroid cancer was seen in Canada with 17% (95% CI: 11-23%) and the highest in Argentina, Spain and Italy [66% (95% CI: 58-73%), 65% (95% CI: 59-71%, and 64% (95% CI: 44-82%) respectively] (Figure 3).

-Incidental thyroid cancer diagnosis by imaging techniques
+Incidental thyroid cancer diagnosis by imaging techniques and histological examination

-The proportion of people whose diagnosis of thyroid cancer was triggered by imaging methods was 36% (95% CI: 26-47%, I2: 97%) and that of triggered by histological examination was 23% (95% CI: 15-32%, I2: 97%).
-The specific imaging modalities for triggers of incidental thyroid cancer was 31% (95% CI: 17-48%, I2: 98%) for ultrasound, 6% (95% CI: 4-9%, I2: 83%) for computed tomography (CT), 3% (95% CI: 1-4%, I2: 71%) for positron emission tomography (PET), and 2% (95% CI: 1-4%, I2: 77%) for magnetic resonance imaging (MRI) (Figure 3 and Appendix).
+The proportion of people whose diagnosis of thyroid cancer was triggered by imaging methods was 36% (95% CI: 26-47%, I2: 98%) and that of triggered by histological examination was 23% (95% CI: 15-32%, I2: 97%).
+The specific imaging modalities for triggers of incidental thyroid cancer was 31% (95% CI: 17-48%, I2: 99%) for ultrasound, 6% (95% CI: 4-9%, I2: 83%) for computed tomography (CT), 3% (95% CI: 1-4%, I2: 72%) for positron emission tomography (PET), and 2% (95% CI: 1-4%, I2: 77%) for magnetic resonance imaging (MRI) (Figure 4).

 Incidental thyroid cancer diagnosis by subgroups